Articles

 Constant Contact: Best for social media integration

-Constant Contact is beginner-friendly, has a mobile app, offers integrations with 450 apps, and their customer support is one of the main reasons why people prefer this competitor over Mailchimp.
+Constant Contact is beginner-friendly, has a mobile app, offers integrations with 450 apps, and its customer support is one of the main reasons why people prefer this competitor over Mailchimp.
 It also includes a feature that makes it stand out among ESPs—its social media scheduler.

-With Constant Contact you can create both your email marketing and social media campaigns, schedule them, and track engagement.
+With Constant Contact, you can create both your email marketing and social media campaigns, schedule them, and track engagement.
 This makes it a great budget-friendly option for teams looking to get the most from their tech stack.
 You can even use Constant Contact to respond to comments on your social profiles.

 While it’s a beginner-friendly tool, some users have expressed a desire to see more flexibility in design options, including layout, fonts, and graphics, to better tailor emails to their brand identity.